Grace Jones: Music

 Vice described Jones's musical output as "weird, vibrant and progressive," stating that she "has woven disco, new wave, post-punk, art pop, industrial, reggae, and gospel into a tight sound that is distinctly hers, threaded together with lilting, powerful vocals."
 Her early music was rooted in disco.
 She opted for a new wave sound in the early 1980s.
 She recorded a series of albums (1980's Warm Leatherette through 1982's Living My Life) backed by the Jamaica rhythm section duo Sly and Robbie.
 Her music during this era was described as a new wave hybrid of reggae, funk, pop, and rock.
 According to John Doran of BBC Music, Warm Leatherette and Nightclubbing were "post-punk pop" albums that, "delved into the worlds of disco, reggae and funk much more successfully than most of her 'alternative' contemporaries, while still retaining a blank-eyed alienation that was more reminiscent of David Bowie or Ian Curtis than most of her peers."

 Jones has a contralto vocal range.
 She sings in two modes: either in her monotone speak-sing voice as in songs such as "Private Life", "Walking in the Rain" and "The Apple Stretching", or in an almost-soprano mode in songs such as "La Vie en Rose", "Slave to the Rhythm", and "Victor Should Have Been a Jazz Musician".
-Jones's voice spans 4 octaves, 1 note and a semitone from the low note of C2 (in "Corporate Cannibal") to the high note of E6 (in "Slave to the Rhythm).

 Personal life

-Jones's father was strict and their relationship was strained.
+Jones's father, Bishop Robert W. Jones, was strict and their relationship was strained.
 According to his particular denomination's beliefs, one should only use one's singing ability to glorify God.
-Bishop Robert W. Jones died on 7 May 2008.
+He died on 7 May 2008.
 Her mother, Marjorie, always supported Jones's career (she sings on "Williams' Blood" and "My Jamaican Guy") but could not be publicly associated with her music.
 Marjorie's father, John Williams, was also a musician and played with Nat King Cole.

 Jones described her childhood as having been "crushed underneath the Bible", and since has refused to enter a Jamaican church due to her bad childhood experiences.